leugard21/backup/readme.md

 ## Limitations

 - Maximum path length: 65,535 bytes (u16::MAX)
-- The `--verify` flag for post-backup verification is not yet implemented
 - Archive format version is currently fixed at v1

 ## License